TAO Toolkit Quick Start Guide

 Installing TAO Launcher

-Install the CLI launcher using the quick start script downloaded with the getting_started NGC package from here
+Install the CLI launcher via the quick start script downloaded with the getting_started NGC package from here

 bash setup/quickstart_launcher.sh --install

-Use this script to update the launcher to the latest version of TAO Toolkit by running the following command:
+You can also use this script to update the launcher to the latest version of TAO Toolkit by running the following command

 bash setup/quickstart_launcher.sh --upgrade